3rd Grade

 Home Connection:

-During this unit you can help your child understand Area & Multiplication by
+During this unit you can help your child understand Units of Measure by

 SPARK New Victory Theater:

-All students in third grade are participating in our partnership with SPARK New Victory Theater.
-Teaching artists from the theater will be leading our students in fifteen workshops on theater.
-The students will be learning a unit about Character Development and Puppetry to tie to their previous HMH unit “What a Character.”
-Students will be attending a performance at New Victory Theater in New York City entitled “Little Murmur” on January 15th.
+Students in third grade are receiving fifteen workshops in theater with the teaching artists from New Victory Theater.
+The students will be studying puppetry and connecting their study to their own identity to tie to their previous HMH unit on Identity.
+The students attended a performance of “Little Murmur” at New Victory Theater in New York City on January 15th.